ianyy/qr_code_generator/README.md

    input_data:
      text: "Your text or URL to encode"
      output_path: "desired_output_filename.png"
-     image_format: "PNG" # Currently not used by the script
    ```

 2. **Dependencies:** Ensure you have the following Python libraries installed: